doprause/svelte-formifier/README.md

 # Svelte Formifier

+> [!WARNING]
+> This repo is currently heavily under development and **not even** in `alpha` state.
+I highly discourage using this code for any serious project right now.
+Also, not all feature listed in this `README` are implemented, yet.

 Svelte Formifier provides headless and type-safe form state management for Svelte 5.
 It is intended to be an ultimate solution for handling forms in Svelte 5 based single-page applications (SPAs).

 ## Motivation